Preamble: Spirit of the GPC Constitution

 - Provide a channel of communication between graduate and professional students, the university, and the community;

 - Encourage and support inter-school and interdisciplinary cooperation within the university; and

 - Encourage and support representative graduate and professional student governments within each school of the university.

 Article III: Membership

-The GPC shall be composed of at least one and at most two graduate or professional representatives from each of the following schools within Washington University:
+The GPC shall be composed of at least two and at most four graduate or professional representatives from each of the following schools within Washington University:

 - School of Art

 - Graduate School of Arts & Sciences

 - John M. Olin School of Business